Lactic acid fermentation: History

-Although this chemical process had been used in food production for thousand of years, microbial lactic acid fermentation was not properly described before much later.
+Although this chemical process had been used in food production for thousands of years, the mechanism of microbial lactic acid fermentation was not understood until much later.
 During the 19th century, several chemists discovered some fundamental concepts of organic chemistry.
 One of these was the French chemist Joseph Louis Gay-Lussac, who was especially interested in fermentation processes, and he passed this fascination to one of his best students, Justus von Liebig.
 With a difference of some years, each of them described, together with colleagues, the chemical structure of the lactic acid molecule as we know it today.
 They had a purely chemical understanding of the fermentation process; it could not be observed using a microscope, and could only be optimized by chemical catalyzers.
 In 1857, the French chemist Louis Pasteur first described lactic acid as the product of a microbial fermentation.
 During this time, he worked at the University of Lille, where a local distillery asked him for advice concerning some fermentation problems.
 Per chance and with the badly equipped laboratory he had at that time, he was able to discover that in this distillery, two fermentations were taking place, a lactic acid one and an alcoholic one, both induced by microorganisms.
 He then continued the research on these discoveries in Paris, where he also published his theories that presented a stable contradiction to the purely chemical version represented by Liebig and his followers.
 Even though Pasteur described some concepts that are still accepted today, Liebig refused to accept them.
 But even Pasteur himself wrote that he was "driven" to a completely new understanding of this chemical phenomenon.
 Although Pasteur didn't find every detail of this process, he still discovered the main mechanism of how microbial lactic acid fermentation works.
 He was the first to describe fermentation as a "form of life without air".